1999 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Historical auction results demonstrate how this scarce transitional variety has achieved good prices.
+Historical auction results demonstrate how this scarce transitional variety has achieved strong prices over time.

 Current collector enthusiasm for the 1999 Wide AM remains robust.